Baby Shower Registry: Complete 2026 Guide & Checklist

 Why a Baby Shower Registry Matters More Than You Think

 Having a baby is one of the most expensive transitions in life.
 Between the crib, the stroller, the car seat, the seemingly infinite supply of diapers, and all the things you do not even know you need yet, costs add up fast.
-Studies estimate that first-year baby expenses range from $12,000 to $20,000 depending on where you live, and that does not include medical bills.
+The USDA's Expenditures on Children by Families report puts middle-income family spending at roughly $13,000 per year per child for food, shelter, and basics, and that does not include medical bills or the equipment you need before the baby even arrives.

 When to Create Your Baby Shower Registry